 Electrical and computer engineering students must choose an advanced technical component area from the electrical engineering or computer engineering areas listed below.
+Areas give students the flexibility to tailor their upper-division academic program to meet a variety of career goals, while ensuring that they graduate with a robust grounding in one or more selected technical or specialty areas.

 For all technical component areas, the student must complete all courses in the area on the letter-grade basis.
+Detailed guidelines for choosing areas and elective courses within each area are published on the electrical and computer engineering department website.
+Approved electives for each area may be subject to periodic change as needs arise.

-Electrical Engineering Advanced Technical Component Areas Communications, Signal Processing, Networks, and Systems
+Electrical Engineering Advanced Technical Component Areas

+Communications, Signal Processing, Networks, and Systems